personal projects

 Thanks to everyone who helped!

-Lisa Martijn - Created animations for the player to enhance visual feedbackOscar Hofling - Help with texture and cubemap conversion and pipelineLukas Ax - General feedback on the level design and helping me create a proper levelAnd thanks to everyone else who took time to playtest and provide feedback to
+Lisa Martijn - Created animations for the player to enhance visual feedbackOscar Hofling - Help with texture and cubemap conversion and pipelineLukas Ax - General feedback on the level design and helping me create a proper levelAnd thanks to everyone else who took the time to playtest and provide feedback for the project.

 scripted event camera tool